alanhamlett/pip-update-requirements/README.rst

                          requirements.txt file.
 -n, --no-recursive       Prevents updating nested requirements files.
 -s, --skip TEXT          Comma separated list of packages to skip updating.
+--index-url TEXT         Base URL of the Python Package Index.
+Can be
+                         provided multiple times for extra index urls.
 --only TEXT              Comma separated list of packages.
 Only these
                          packages will be updated.
 -m, --minor TEXT         Comma separated list of packages to only update